vincent-buchner/bytes-guide/content/portfolio/projects/bytes-guide.md

 ## Tech Stack: HUGO + Tailwind
 Now let’s get a bit technical because this is a site for nerds, after all.

 Bytes Guide is developed with HUGO and Tailwind CSS.
 HUGO is a static site generator that converts Markdown files into HTML pages at build time.
-It's wicked fast, and I appreciate how it incentivizes writing in plain Markdown.
+It's pretty fast, and I appreciate how it incentivizes writing in plain Markdown.
 I can work on the content, commit it to Git, and boom—my site is live.

 Styling is handled with Tailwind, and that gives me utility-first CSS so I can layout and design in a very surprising pleasure.
 I can tune everything straight in my markup, and since I'm not really a designer type, Tailwind helps me produce something that at least looks modern without me having to write a whole bunch of custom CSS classes.